 First of all, do this.
 I promise you it will change everyone’s perspective, and it’s not that hard to do.

 If you’re on the fence, do the survey first where you ask them to guess what they think the Cost of Delay is.
 If you see a lot of variation, then you’ll know this is important.
+You can also share these 7 benefits of calculating cost of delay.

 It doesn’t have to be perfect.
 Any number you come up with is going to be better than guessing.